Located on the North-West coast of the island, L'Ile-Rousse Corsica is a welcoming seaside town with a great laid-back vibe.

 Video - Visiting Ile Rousse Corsica

 Below is a short video of the walk from L'Ile-Rousse town center to the lighthouse and return.
-You will see how beautiful and peaceful the place is:
+You will see how beautiful and peaceful the place is, one of the best towns in Corsica (see my list):

 Visit Tips + How to get to l'Ile Rousse